 COMPASS Alternative Center

-COMPASS is a voluntary high school program designed to provide an alternative education for students in grades 9-12 in the Linn-Mar and Marion Independent School Districts.
+COMPASS is a voluntary high school program designed to provide an alternative education for students in grades 11-12 in the Linn-Mar and Marion Independent School Districts, or referred by attending institution.
 Students attending COMPASS earn credit toward their resident high school diploma.
 COMPASS meets the unique needs of students by providing individualized graduation plans, a modified schedule, small student-teacher ratio, relevant curriculum and community involvement.
 Our goal is to provide academic and social/emotional support so that every student will achieve academic and personal success.

 Classes at COMPASS follow an 85 minute block schedule Monday through Thursday.
 Fridays offer students an opportunity to take additional classes.
 Classes at COMPASS are delivered in a teacher led, electronic-based and independent study format.

 - Request a transfer to COMPASS with support of parents/guardian